TheEndyy/eclipsum-solsrng/README.md

-very cool project by me and endyy
+project by SE get it? steve and endyy